Law enforcement in Japan: Ranks

 Police officers are divided into eleven ranks:

 The NPA Commissioner General holds the highest position of the Japanese police.
 His title is not a rank, but rather denotes his position as head of the NPA.
 On the other hand, the MPD Superintendent General represents not only the highest rank in the system but also assignment as head of the Tokyo Metropolitan Police Department.

 Police officers whose rank are higher than Assistant Commissioner (警視正, Keishi-sei) are salaried by the National budget even if they belong to local police departments.
 Designation and dismissal of these high-rank officers are delegated to National Public Safety Commission.

 The superintendent general which is highest police rank is only in Tokyo outside of it senior commissioner is the highest rank and chief outside of Tokyo, Prefecture police headquarters are commanded by Chief or Director General (hunbocho).

 Other public security officers

-There are several thousands of public security officials attached to various agencies.
+There are several thousand public security officials attached to various agencies.
 They are responsible for such matters as forest preservation, narcotics control, fishery inspection, and enforcement of regulations on maritime, labor, and mine safety.
 In the Act on Remuneration of Officials in the Regular Service (一般職の職員の給与に関する法律), a salary table for public security officials (公安職, Kōan-shoku) including judicial police officials is stipulated.